About Robert Herbst

 I started training diligently several times a week next to the furnace in my mother’s basement.
 I did not have a bench press bench, so I lay on an old rug on the cold cement floor and pulled the barbell on top of me.
 Even though my back hurt, I stuck with it and kept adding weight and training week and after week.
 Soon, I started to notice the changes that were taking place as my body responded to the training.
 I got healthier and stronger, and while my spine still corkscrewed around, it did not bother me so much.

 I continued to lift as I went off to college and beyond.
 I began entering powerlifting competitions and enjoyed the challenge it gave both my mind and body.
 It was very satisfying to overcome my limits and perform a personal best.
 I also found out that I had become stronger than many.
-To date, I am a 19-time World Champion and 54-time U.S. National Champion (with an active streak of 29 consecutive wins) and have set 38 world records as well as numerous American records.
-I have been honored by being inducted into the Amateur Athletic Union (AAU) Strength Sports Hall of Fame and two other Halls of Fame.
+To date, I am a 19-time World Champion and 58-time U.S. National Champion (with an active streak of 30 consecutive wins) and have set 38 world records as well as numerous American records.
+I have been honored by being inducted into the Amateur Athletic Union (AAU) Strength Sports Hall of Fame, the Westchester Sports Hall of Fame, and the Rye Country Day School Alumni Hall of Fame.
 In 2013, I was semifinalist for the prestigious AAU Sullivan Award given to the nation’s outstanding amateur athlete.
 Not bad for a guy in his 50s with a crooked back.

 While my back still sometimes hurt, my newfound strength and health enabled me to do many things that would have been impossible before.
 I became a collegiate wrestler and lacrosse player.
 I climbed mountains in the Himalayas in Nepal.
 I helped to run the wrestling venue at the London 2012 Olympics, where the athletes and coaches followed my directions because they understood my obvious strength.
 I coached my children’s sports teams, keeping up with them in soccer, basketball, hockey, baseball, and lacrosse while other parents stood on the sidelines watching.
 Also, after the December 2004 south Asian tsunami, I took it upon myself to help some Sri Lankan powerlifters I had met and singlehandedly organized a tsunami relief effort for Sri Lanka, including asking donors to pledge money based upon how much I lifted at various powerlifting competitions.
 I then flew to Sri Lanka at my own expense in the middle of a bloody civil war and distributed the funds I had raised at several refugee camps.
 It was the right thing to do.